Depaz

 The Visitor Centre

-During a visit to the Depaz distillery, guests can learn everything about Rum production on a free tour with display boards or an audio tour.
-Afterwards, there is also the opportunity to taste different Rums in the shop.
+During a visit to the Depaz distillery, guests can learn everything about Rum production on a tour with display boards or an audio tour.
+Afterwards, there is also the opportunity to taste different Rums.
+The entire Depaz range is also available in the well-stocked, large shop.
 In addition, you can combine the excursion to Depaz with a walk through the five-hectare Depaz Park with its over 100-year-old trees and visit the Château Depaz or the Depaz Museum.

 Distillery Adress: